Acsigen/sysadmin-playground/Containers/Kubernetes.md

 ### Update deployment

 By default, the strategy type is *RollingUpdate*.
 This means that **new pods will be created with the updated image while the current pods are still running**.
+A new ReplicaSet will be created while the old one is still active.
+This is done one pod at a time to ensure that there is no downtime.

+By default, the `deployment.spec.revisionHistoryLimit` is set to keep the last 10 ReplicaSets.

 Set an image for a particular deployment: